Vaping's hidden danger: study reveals Sex-Based differences in blood vessel damage

 Summary

-This study looks at how vaping affects blood vessel health in young adults aged 18-24.
-Researchers will compare chronic e-cigarette users to non-users, measuring blood flow in the skin and checking blood for signs of inflammation.
-The goal is to understand if vaping harms blood vessels differently in men versus women.
+This study looks at how vaping (using e-cigarettes) affects blood vessel health in young adults aged 18-24.
+Researchers will compare chronic vapers to non-users, measuring blood vessel function through a small skin test and blood samples.
+The goal is to understand if vaping harms blood vessels differently in men versus women, and whether female hormone levels play a role.

 Disclaimer Read more